mongodb-labs/mongo-c-driver-async/docs/dev/coroutines.rst

 parameter need only be present, not necessarily used within the coroutine itself::

-  co_task<int> add_numbers(cxx_allocator<> /* unnamed */, int a, int b) {
+  co_task<int> add_numbers(allocator<> /* unnamed */, int a, int b) {
     co_return a + b;
   }

-In the above, event though the `cxx_allocator` parameter is unnamed and unused within the coroutine body, it will still be used by the coroutine's promise to allocate memory for the coroutine state.
+In the above, event though the `mlib::allocator` parameter is unnamed and unused within the coroutine body, it will still be used by the coroutine's promise to allocate memory for the coroutine state.

 Allocation Failure
 ******************